aws-samples/amazon-bedrock-ide-genai-demo/README.md

     - Amazon OpenSearch Service facilitates searching through the knowledge base.
 ### 5. Response
 - The agent compiles the results from both structured and unstructured data sources.
-- The processed and formatted response is sent back to the user through Bedrock Studio.
+- The processed and formatted response is sent back to the user through Bedrock IDE.
 ### 6. Session Store:
-Throughout the process, Bedrock Studio maintains the conversation history and session state to handle follow-up questions and maintain context.
+Throughout the process, Bedrock IDE maintains the conversation history and session state to handle follow-up questions and maintain context.

 ## Requirements